 The Illinois Freedom of Information Act (5 ILCS 140) is designed to ensure that the public has access to information about their government.
-As a public body, Geneva Community Unit School District 304 has an obligation to ensure that citizens have access to inspect and/or copy public information.
+As a public body, Geneva Community Unit School District 304 has an obligation to ensure that citizens have access to inspect and/or copy open records.
 As required by the Freedom of Information Act, the following information has been compiled:

 To file a FOIA request, requestors may either fill out a Freedom of Information Act Request Form provided by Geneva School District or submit a letter to the attention of the District’s FOIA Officer.
 Requests can be sent via fax at (630) 463-3009, email at [email protected], or the U.S. Post Office to the Coultrap Educational Services Center, 227 N. Fourth Street, Geneva IL 60134.